homedao/docs/docs/whitepaper.md

 The quantity of minted RENT tokens is tied directly to the foundation’s property portfolio.
 In particular, RENT tokens are issued on acquisition of new property, in relation to the value of the property.

-At any point in time, one or more "funds” are active, linked to a wallet under the control of the foundation.
+At any point in time, one or more "funds" are active, linked to a wallet under the control of the foundation.

 This fund has a target amount and a target date, as determined by the DAO.

-Investors in the fund are given "placeholder” tokens representing their investment.
+Investors in the fund are given "placeholder" tokens representing their investment.
 Funds invested in the fund are locked, and cannot be withdrawn, unless the target amount is not reached by the target date.

-Once the fund reaches the target amount, it is "triggered”, which releases the funds to the foundation for the purpose of acquiring rental property (note, this funding takes the place of traditional capital - it is not expected that HomeDAO will need to obtain capital through bank loans or bond issuance, as in a traditional housing company, though not explicitly ruled out).
+Once the fund reaches the target amount, it is "triggered", which releases the funds to the foundation for the purpose of acquiring rental property (note, this funding takes the place of traditional capital - it is not expected that HomeDAO will need to obtain capital through bank loans or bond issuance, as in a traditional housing company, though not explicitly ruled out).

 Upon triggering the fund, investors can swap their placeholder tokens 1:1 for newly-minted RENT tokens.